Remodeling a bathroom ranks as one of the top home improvement projects that homeowners are eager to invest in.

-Typically, the cost to renovate a small bathroom is $7,500-10,000 depending on the quality of building and finishing materials, as well as complexity of labor.
+Typically, the cost to remodel a small bathroom is $7,500-10,000 depending on the quality of building and finishing materials, as well as complexity of labor.

 The good news is that its usually fairly easy to recoup 93-98% of your investment, if you decide to sell your home.
 A remodeled bathroom boasts one of the highest ROI’s compared to all other interior or exterior projects.